taiwan-kotlin-user-group/emoji-jvm-string/README.md

 ```

 ## Issue
-Q: Why not just one Emoji class ?
+Q: Why not just one Emoji class?
-> All enum in one .kt is will exceed jvm limit 64K.
+> All enum in one .kt will exceed jvm limit 64K.